spacemeshos/docs/docs/experimental/node-split.md

 # Node split PoC

 In our ongoing effort to lower the bar for smeshing, we're exploring a new direction for reducing system requirements for smeshers.
 The idea is to re-architect the internal modules in go-spacemesh, isolating the smeshing logic from the passive consensus code.
-By dividing the node along these lines, we can enable users to run the lightweight yet sensitive (requiring access to private key) smeshing logic separately from the rest of the node.
+By dividing the node along these lines, we can enable users to run the lightweight yet sensitive (requiring access to the private key) smeshing logic separately from the rest of the node.
 This allows users with limited resources to use a remote node for their smeshing.

-We are demonstrating a PoC of the node split, where the smeshing logic is separated from the rest of the node.
+We demonstrate a PoC of the node split, where the smeshing logic is separated from the rest of the node.
 The PoC is based on the current go-spacemesh codebase and is intended to demonstrate the feasibility of the node split concept.
 The PoC is not intended to be a production-ready implementation.

-The PoC itself is still work in progress so please expect changes and improvement in the future.
+The PoC itself is still a work in progress so please expect changes and improvement in the future.

 The architecture of the PoC is as follows: